mjovanc/mjovanc.com/content/handy-shortcuts-in-intellij-idea.md

 +++
-title = "Handy shortcuts in IntelliJ IDEA" description = "Shortcut examples using the IntelliJ IDEA." date = 2022-10-12
+title = "Handy shortcuts in IntelliJ IDEA" description = "In this article we are going through some useful shortcut examples using the IntelliJ IDEA." date = 2022-10-12

 [taxonomies]